-Murphy's injuries were reported to be his first in more than 7,000 hours of flying and he was taken to a nearby chateau and later evacuated from that building on June 9, before a German bomb landed on the chateau, killing 11 people and injuring 15.
+Murphy's injuries were reported to be his first in more than 7,000 hours of flying and he was taken to a nearby chateau which was transformed into a field hospital.
+He was evacuated on June 9, not long before a German bomb struck the site, killing 11 people and injuring 15.

 The "Flying Irishman" of Lafayette known for his aeronautical acrobatics